Ralph Allen: Involvement in the postal system

-Quarrying of Bath stone
+Bath stone and his residences

 With the arrival of John Wood in Bath, Allen used the wealth gained from his postal reforms to acquire the stone quarries at Combe Down and Bathampton Down Mines.
 Hitherto, the quarry masons had always hewn stone roughly providing blocks of varying size.
 The resulting uneven surface is known as "rubble" and buildings of this type – built during the Stuart period – are visible throughout the older parts of Bath.

 The distinctive honey-coloured Bath stone, used to build the Georgian city, made Allen a second fortune.
-The building in Lilliput Alley, Bath (now North Parade Passage), which he used as a post office, became his Town House and in 1727 he refronted the southern rubble wall, extended the house to the north and added a new storey.
+The building in Lilliput Alley, Bath (now North Parade Passage), which he used as a post office, became his town house and in 1727 he refronted the southern rubble wall, extended the house to the north and added a new storey.
 John Wood the Elder refers to this in his "Essay towards the future of Bath".
 Allen was astute at marketing the qualities of Bath stone and erected an elaborately ornate building a few feet to the north of his house to demonstrate its qualities.
 The extension (as Wood refers to it) has become known as "Ralph Allen's Town House", though whether it was designed by Wood is unproven and many local historians consider it unlikely.
-Allen continued to live there until 1745, when he moved to Prior Park, and the townhouse became his offices.
+Allen continued to live there until 1745, when he moved to Prior Park, and the town house became his offices.

 Allen had the Palladian mansion of Prior Park built (1742) on a hill overlooking the city, "To see all Bath, and for all Bath to see".
 He gave money and the stone for the building of the Mineral Water Hospital in central Bath 1738.
 In 1758 he bought Claverton Manor, just east of Bath.

-Allen had a summer home built in the coastal town of Weymouth in Dorset, overlooking the harbour at number 2 Trinity street, opposite the Customs House.
+Allen had a summer home built in the coastal town of Weymouth in Dorset, overlooking the harbour at number 2 Trinity Road, opposite the Customs House.
 There is a plaque on the house to commemorate Allen.
 His Bath stone was used in the Georgian buildings of Weymouth.